Last updated on May 24, 2021

 Note: You must first create a custom rule before proceeding.

 Navigate to Governance > Compliance and then choose the compliance framework you want to extend.

-Click on the Control tab and choose a Control that you intend to associate a custom rule.
+Click on the Control tab and choose a control that you intend to associate with a custom rule.

 Select the rule from the list.

-Before creating a custom framework, begin by creating an outline of what are the controls that you plan to have in place and how you plan to group similar controls.
-This is the best way to add compliance frameworks that are relevant to your business, but not natively supported by Secure State.
-We suggest documenting this in an internal wiki or document that can be linked to when creating a framework as a reference.
+Before creating a custom framework, begin by creating an outline of the controls you plan to have in place and how you plan to group similar controls.
+This is the best way to add compliance frameworks that are relevant to your business but not natively supported by Secure State.
+Once you have created a custom framework, you can filter the various views and reports in Secure State to display only the information about the rules you have associated with it.
+You should document this in an internal wiki or other document that can be linked to when creating a framework as a reference.

-Now click into the framework you just created and click Control groups in the sub-menu.
+Now click on framework you just created and click Control groups in the sub-menu.

 Choose the control group you created and click Controls.

 Click Add Control and walk through the wizard.

 Choose the control you created and click Rules.